mozilla-rally/rally-core-addon/README.md

 # Ion

-This is the control panel for Ion studies.
+This is the Core Add-on for Ion studies.
 It is implemented as a cross-browser WebExtension, using Svelte for the UI.

+Ion studies may be implemented as add-ons, or built-in to the Core Add-on.
+An [demo study add-on](https://github.com/mozilla-ion/demo-study-addon) and [demo website landing page](https://github.com/mozilla-ion/mozilla-ion.github.io) are available.

-The "source of truth" for Ion data is on the [Firefox remote settings server](https://firefox.settings.services.mozilla.com/v1/buckets/main/collections/pioneer-study-addons-v1/records).
+The "source of truth" for Ion study metadata is on the [Firefox remote settings server](https://firefox.settings.services.mozilla.com/v1/buckets/main/collections/pioneer-study-addons-v1/records).

 ## Get started